 After the plane landed, intelligence officers hustled the three CIA agents away from the waiting cameras.
 There was some concern they may have succumbed to brainwashing and were now double agents, so their reception was tepid.
 Subjected to a battery of polygraph tests and hours-long interviews, it was weeks before they were finally cleared and debriefed, and then allowed to return to the CIA’s Washington office, where they regaled colleagues with stories of their harrowing adventure.

-Reunited at last, Wilma revealed to David the story of the CIA’s incompetence.
-Christ told her a very different story of the brave men in the Isle of Pines.
+Reunited at last, Wilma revealed to David the tale of her behind-the-scene efforts.
+Christ told her his own story of the brave men in the Isle of Pines.
+Husband and wife had both acted with courage and honor, and each was proud of the other.
 Szuminski spent the period after his release reconnecting with his father and mourning his mother.
 Anderson also reunited with his wife and sons, proud to have maintained his resolve and patriotism through the interrogations and imprisonment.

 Anderson and Szuminski both eventually returned to operational duty.
-Christ was reassigned to the Directorate of Science and Technology, where he was kept far away from field operations, which was fine by him.
+Christ was reassigned to the Directorate of Science and Technology, where he was kept far away from field operations.
+It was just as well.
 He had nothing more to prove.
 Despite their early foul up in getting caught, the three men had maintained their cover for 949 days of Cuban detention, kept morale high under the worst conditions imaginable, and took extraordinary risks to save the lives of their fellow inmates.
 They did it all with the unwavering faith, sometimes warranted, that their country had their back.

 GREG NICHOLS lives on a big sailboat with his wife and kids, writes wild tales of true adventure like this one, and edits with a cutlass.
 He’s co-founder of Truly*Adventurous.

 For all rights inquiries email here.